Motivational Theories, Payment Methods, and Non-Financial Motivators (Ch. 11)

 The never-ending search to satisfying human needs has lead to many theories regarding motivation.
 These theories attempt to explain the key factors that business managers should focus on to achieve a highly motivated workforce.
 These theories are:

-Taylor and Scientific Management - Misheel U.
+Taylor and Scientific Management - Suld-Orshikh

-Human Relations Theory (Mayo) - Enkhtulga
+Human Relations Theory (Mayo) - Dulamsuren

-Herzberg Two-Factors Theory - Tuguldur S.
+Herzberg Two-Factors Theory - Tugs

-McClelland - Motivational Needs Theory - Darimaa
+McClelland - Motivational Needs Theory - Tuguldur

-Vroom - Expectancy Theory - Indra
+Vroom - Expectancy Theory - Ankhiluun

 Apart from theories to try to explain what motivates workers to work, HR managers have a few tools (called motivators) that they use to motivate the workforce.
 Such motivators are divided into financial and non-financial motivators.